newsnerdery/newsnerdery/chats/2015-05-20-performance-dan-chilton.md

 ### Q1: I’m new to frontend performance.
 What should I look for, and how should I look for it?

-* Page load time, specifically to get the page load time as low as possible.
+* JO: Page load time, specifically to get the page load time as low as possible.
 Two tools you can use are Chrome's Dev tools network tab and [Web Page Test](http://www.webpagetest.org/).
 You should also track page weight (e.g. size in MB) and the number of HTTP requests.
 * Page load time isn't the time to load everything, though.
 * Q: Thoughts on perceived performance?
 * Paul Irish just had a GREAT talk at FluentConf [about thinking about performance as his “RAIL” idea](http://fluentconf.com/javascript-html-2015/public/schedule/detail/40733).